petersktang/non-layered-tidy-trees/README.md

 ### Introduction
 1. TreeNode contains the source Tree
-2. Paper.Tree is the Ploeg structure supporting the algorithm.
+2. Paper.Tree is the tree/data structure supporting the Ploeg algorithm.

 #### Within doLayout
 1. TreeNode::layer() setups the y-coordinates,